 2016 is off to a good start for Two Planks and a Passion Theatre Company.
 As the Canning-based company prepares for its 25th anniversary season this summer, its 2015 productions of Shakespeare’s The Tempest and artistic director Ken Schwartz¹s adaptation of the Henry James novel The Turn of the Screw was nominated for 13 Merritt Awards, which recognizes theatrical excellence in Nova Scotia.

 “The work was extremely well-received by our colleagues as well as by audiences, it was incredibly rewarding to get that response,” says Schwartz, whose Ross Creek Centre for the Arts overlooks the Bay of Fundy.

-Schwartz says the 2015 plays would not have succeeded on the same level without additional funding from the Nova Scotia Provincial Lotteries and Casino Corporation’s Support4Culture program, which raises funds for arts, culture and heritage through the sale of designated lottery products.
+Schwartz says the 2015 plays would not have succeeded on the same level without additional funding from the Nova Scotia Gaming Corporation’s Support4Culture program, which raises funds for arts, culture and heritage through the sale of designated lottery products.
 The allocation of the funds through various programs is managed by the Department of Communities, Culture and Heritage.

 “These are the kinds of risks we’d like to take, these are the kinds of investments we’d like to make in our work.
 So more often than not, one of the things we ask for support for is a longer rehearsal period.”

 “It’s like any art form, the more you invest at the front end, the more you get out of it at the other end in terms of the quality of work and the kinds of investigations and challenges you’re able to set for yourself.
 It’s all related to the amount of time you can set for yourself in a rehearsal hall.”

 “Support4Culture has been really instrumental in helping us do that.”